Posted here are nine recent articles that were published primarily in American Bee Journal .......Tom O'Brien, obrientom28@gmail.com

 Before this interviewer had a chance to ask a question after the initial meeting and handshake, Dr. Ann-Michele Francoeur, PhD, Microbiologist and President of Honey Bee Research Inc. (Montreal, Quebec, Canada), staked her claim to the discussion that followed.
 "I am happy to help all beekeepers, whether they are big city urban beekeepers with just one balcony hive or those living beyond the suburbs with thousands of hives."

+We talked about the looming threat of CCD, honey bee extinction and its potential impact on the world’s food supply.
+She was asked, "How can research scientists around the world best help beekeepers?"
 Dr. Ann-Michelle Francoeur, PhD Microbiology, smiles after seeing some revealing results in her microscope in the laboratory of her recently opened venture, Honey Bee Research Inc in Montreal, Quebec, Canada.That is an every day camera that recorded the observation.

 Her eyes lit up with the opportunity to reply.
 "I am a scientist and my first job is to help make the world a better place.
 Fortunately, the new generation of beekeepers are keen to collaborate on our university-industry research projects that are focused on developing new methods for beekeeping.
 These include the introduction of Quality Control Microbiology Testing (QCMT) for common bee infectious disease agents, using traditional methods (plating on agar plates for Paenibacillus larvae, spore counting using a microscope for P. larvae and the Nosemas (apis and ceranea), and visual inspection with mite icing sugar rolls for the mites, V. destructor).